 During the workshop they are given the possibility to discover and explore NVC by intense studies and practices.
 Back in their home countries they will be multipliers of NVC by passing on this method and attitude to their team colleagues and the children in the streets.

-Now, we are planning our seventh workshop.
-Some of the participants have come repeatedly.
+In October 2022, we held our seventh workshop.
+Some of the participants came repeatedly.
 This approach makes a lot of sense to us.
-The experienced participants reflect their own knowledge of NVC and deepen it and at the same time they can support the beginners in talking about their own real-life experiences with NVC.
+The experienced participants reflect their own knowledge of NVC and deepen it, and at the same time they can support the beginners in talking about their own real-life experiences with NVC.

 Yet even more important for me is the trust, which has developed between the participants and the trainer in the continuity of these workshops.
 So we were invited to the Philippines in April 2015 for 19 days of NVC workshops, again in 2017 in the context of a conference against human trafficking, and again in 2021; to Tanzania in 2019 for a 3-days NVC training and more following ones in different organisations; in India 2015 we “infected” 100 teachers with the “NVC Virus”; in Ghana 2018 we were working with 70 people of different professions.

 After the workshops the participants get the opportunity to be part of the worldwide NVC-Network via internet.
 In this way they keep in touch by exchanging their new experiences and give feedback to each other.
 Furthermore, we make sure to find an experienced NVC-coach for each country group of participants who will support their further development of NVC abilities in their own country.
 This can happen at the best by accompanying the group into their home country, or via internet.